-Purpose of Appointment Proper Officer Regulation 7 (2) Exclusion of whole or part of any report to the Executive where meeting is likely to be a private meeting.
-Assistant Director of Legal and Democratic Services Regulation 7 (7) (c) Provision to the public or press of other documents supplied to Members of the Executive in connection with the item discussed.
-Assistant Director of Legal and Democratic Services Regulation 10 (1) Informing the relevant Overview and Scrutiny Committee Chair/Members of key decisions to be made where the publication of the intention to make a key decision is impracticable.
-Assistant Director of Legal and Democratic Services Regulation 10(3) Making available a notice setting out the reasons why publication of intention to make a key decision is impracticable.
-Assistant Director of Legal and Democratic Services Regulation 12 Producing a written statement of Executive decisions made at meetings.
-Assistant Director of Legal and Democratic Services Regulation 13 Producing a written statement of Executive decisions made by individual members.
-Assistant Director of Legal and Democratic Services
+Purpose of Appointment Proper Officer Regulation 7 (2) Service Director Exclusion of whole or part of any report to the of Legal and Executive where meeting is likely to be a private Democratic meeting.
+Services Regulation 7 (7) (c) Service Director Provision to the public or press of other of Legal and documents supplied to Members of the Executive Democratic in connection with the item discussed.
+Services Regulation 10 (1) Service Director Informing the relevant Overview and Scrutiny of Legal and Committee Chair/Members of key decisions to be Democratic made where the publication of the intention to Services make a key decision is impracticable.
+Regulation 10(3) Service Director Making available a notice setting out the reasons of Legal and why publication of intention to make a key Democratic decision is impracticable.
+Services Regulation 12 Service Director Producing a written statement of Executive of Legal and decisions made at meetings.
+Democratic Services Regulation 13 Service Director Producing a written statement of Executive of Legal and decisions made by individual members.
+Democratic Services